stavperez/Master_BBERT_experiments/README.md

    * Script: mix_reads_new.py
    * Combines per-organism read files into: mixed_all.fastq, mixed_bacteria.fastq, mixed_eukaryotes.fastq
    * Datasets are balanced and ready for BBERT training and evaluation

+**Assembly & Alignment Comparison Pipeline**

+This section describes the pipeline used to evaluate BBERT’s effect on downstream assembly and alignment quality.
+We compare contigs generated from BBERT-classified reads to those from unfiltered reads, analyzing coverage, error rates, and alignment patterns.
+The methodology is described in more detail in our paper.

+1. Run BBERT on Mixed Reads
+   * Script: run_score_256_orgs.sh
+   * BBERT is applied to paired-end reads from 256 diverse organisms, producing domain classification scores (bacterial vs eukaryotic) per read.

+2. Classify and Split Reads
+   * Scripts: run_split_fastq_new.sh → split_fastq_by_score_new.py
+   * Reads are split into bacterial and eukaryotic subsets based on BBERT predictions, using both strands for robust labeling.

+3. Assemble Classified Reads
+   * Script: run_spades_assembly_new.sh
+   * SPAdes is used to assemble the classified bacterial reads into contigs.

+4. Prepare Reference Database & Align Contigs
+   * Scripts:
+     * create_master_blast_db.sh - builds a BLAST DB from 512 bacterial reference genomes
+     * blast_alignment_assembly_contigs_new.sh – aligns assembled contigs back to the references
+     * blast_error_alignment_counts.sh – annotates alignments with detailed error types (mismatches, gaps, runs)

+5. Compare Assemblies
+   * Scripts:
+     * compare_contigs_pairwise.py - compares contigs from BBERT-classified vs unfiltered assemblies
+     * compare_genome_covrage_mismatches_gaps.py – computes genome-level stats: coverage, error rates, error distributions
+     * Results include: coverage gains/losses, error type ratios, and contig-specific differences

+6. Visualize Comparison Results
+   * Scripts:
+     * plot_alinment_comparison.py - generates genome-wide scatterplots and histograms of coverage and error improvements
+     * plot_single_org_alignment_windows.py – zooms into specific genomic regions to visualize local alignment quality in classified vs unfiltered assemblies